somnambulist-tech/sync-it/readme.md

 php.ini.

 You can then run: `bin/compile` which will create a `mutagen-sync-it.phar` file in the project root.
-The compile will output the SHA384 hash together with the file location / name.
+The compilation will output the SHA384 hash together with the file location / name.

 ## Issues / Questions

-Make an issue on the github repo: https://github.com/somnambulist-tech/sync-it/issues
+Make an issue on the GitHub repo: https://github.com/somnambulist-tech/sync-it/issues

 Pull requests are welcome!